peytoncordero/DRI25/html-css.md

 $ touch about.html
 ```

+-->

+2. Download your new file by clicking the `Dowload All Files` button, locate it in your `Downloads` folder, and rename it to `about.html`.

+3. Move `about.html` to your `htmlpractice` folder.

 For reference, here is the updated HTML template for this file:

 ```html
 <!DOCTYPE html>